State of Rust 2026

 Corporate Adoption (2025)

 Microsoft: "Year of Rust."
-Win32k graphics code being ported to Rust, with GDI region code already shipping.
+Microsoft porting Win32k graphics code to Rust, with GDI region code already shipping.
 SymCrypt cryptographic library rewrite in progress with formal verification.
 Hyperlight VM startup in 1–2ms.
-A Distinguished Engineer set a personal goal to eliminate all C/C++ by 2030—a research project, not official company policy.
+A Distinguished Engineer set a personal goal to remove all C/C++ by 2030 (a research project, not official company policy).

 Google: ~1000x lower vulnerability density.
 Android's Rust code shows ~1000x lower memory-safety vulnerability density than its C/C++ code, with 4x lower rollback rates and 25% less code review time.
 Android's 6.12 kernel shipped Google's first production Rust driver.